openethereum/openethereum.github.io/Aura.md

 The chain score is calculated using the height and step of the highest block: `U128_max * h - s`.
 Block with the highest chain score is the canonical one.

 ## Header
-Header includes the step and the primary signature of the block hash (not including the step).
+Header includes the step and the primary signature of the block hash (not including the step) in the header seal field.
+For light client support an additional field with validator list hash may be added.

 ## Verification
 Verification checks if the signature belongs to the correct primary for the given step.
 Blocks from more than 1 step into the future are rejected.